-In mid-January 2023, you will be able to download digital copies of your folio of achievement.
+By the end of January 2025, you will be able to download digital copies of your folio of achievement.
 To download digital copies of documents and certificates, you will need to log in to the student portal (https://studentportal.scsa.wa.edu.au).
 All students who have satisfactorily completed any WACE course unit, Preliminary unit, VET unit of competency or endorsed program will have a folio of achievement.